english german italian portuguese russian spanish

 A. Pickup Location (Ex-Works Details)

-For shipments under Ex-Works (EXW) terms, logistics starts from your supplier’s location.
+For shipments under Ex-Works (EXW) terms, logistics starts from your suppliers location.

 Providing the exact pickup address helps:

-Determine inland transport cost
+- Determine inland transport cost

-Identify nearest port of loading
+- Identify nearest port of loading

-Plan routing efficiently
+- Plan routing efficiently

 B. Supplier Contact Details